Lake Worth Beach, Florida: Festivals

 Lake Worth Beach features several annual festivals.
 The Lake Worth Beach Street Painting Festival attracts about 100,000 people to the downtown area, where more than 600 artists create works on the asphalt along Lake Avenue and Lucerne Avenue.
 Similarly, FOCUS Lake Worth features displays of multidisciplinary art at different mural locations in downtown in the month of November.
 Midnight Sun Festival, originally called Finlandia Days, is an event celebrating Lake Worth Beach's Finnish population and has been held annually at Bryant Park since 1983.
 When combined with neighboring Lantana's Finnish community, it becomes one of the largest Finnish communities in the United States.
 One of the largest Oktoberfest events in South Florida is held every October just outside the city at the American German Club of the Palm Beaches on Lantana Road, while Mathews Brewing Company in Lake Worth Beach also observes Oktoberfest.
 In late October, a Día de los Muertos event is also held in the downtown area.

 The annual Palm Beach Pride parade is held in Lake Worth Beach.
 According to Discover The Palm Beaches, over 30,000 people attend the event, which is one of the largest pride parades in Florida and the oldest active in the state.
 Lake Worth Beach also has the county's only LGBT community center, Compass, and the gay bar Mad Hatter Lounge.
 The City Tree Board organizes an annual "Lake Worth Festival of Trees", while a monthly celebration called "Lake Ave Block Party" takes place in the Cultural Plaza, next to the City Hall Annex.
 The city hosts bonfires at the Lake Worth Beach Casino and Beach Complex on the second and fourth Fridays from November to February.
 Additionally, the city government, in conjunction with several local businesses and organizations, holds ceremonies and parades for other commonly recognized holidays.

 Cinematography

 A substantial portion of the 1981 movie, Body Heat, starring William Hurt and Kathleen Turner, was filmed in downtown Lake Worth Beach.
 The city became the fictitious town of Miranda Beach.
-In the movie, the building at 813 Lucerne Avenue became Stella's Coffee Shop, Lake Worth City Hall became Miranda Beach City Hall, and the building at 811 Lake Avenue became Ned's office, while the film also showed the French restaurant L'Anjo (now Los Panchos Tacos & Tequila Bar).
+In the movie, the building at 813 Lucerne Avenue became Stella's Coffee Shop, Lake Worth City Hall became Miranda Beach City Hall, and the building at 811 Lake Avenue became Ned's office, while the film also showed the French restaurant L'Anjou (now Los Panchos Tacos & Tequila Bar).
 Former Congressman Mark Foley appeared as an extra in the film.
 Three years later, the 1984 movie Harry & Son was also filmed in Lake Worth Beach.